gomgun-lab/coding-test/core/graph/readme.md

 # depth First iterative pseudocode

 - The function should accept a starting node
-- Create stack to help use kepp track of vertices (use a list/array)
+- Create stack to help use keep track of vertices (use a list/array)
 - Create a list to store the end result, to be returned at the very end
 - Create an object to store visited vertices
 - Add the starting vertex to the stack, and mark it visited